garylirocks/quickrefs/azure-active-directory.markdown

 }
 ```

-- You could specify the assignable scopes: either management group, subscription or resource group
+- You could specify the assignable scopes: either management group, subscription or resource group, CAN'T be a resource
 - **The definition is actually tenant-scoped, the role name must be unique within a tenant**